 Existing models for measuring default risk have largely been based on the assumption of constant volatility.
 The financial crisis of a decade ago showed that volatility can be anything but constant, and the models failed to account for the large shifts in default risk caused by the strong volatility at that time.
 What we sought to do in our study was to maintain the practicality of the GARCH formula, while employing an approximate pricing mechanism to minimise certain numerical dimensions.

 This type of estimation greatly improved default measures during this period of heightened volatility.
-The distance to default measure (a widely used measure of corporate default risk) for the study’s 138 sampled banks ranged as high as 28 per cent during the September-December 2008 period using the estimation, compared to nine per cent using the industry standard model.
+The distance to default measure (a widely used measure of corporate default risk) for the study’s 138 sampled banks ranged as high as 28% during the September-December 2008 period using the estimation, compared to 9% using the industry standard model.
 That greater predictive power could prove important in helping to avert future crises.

 There’s scope for further research using our model.
 While our study looked at individual banks, it also would be useful to capture the systemic component of default risk throughout the broader banking system.